 They would live in America until 1945, when Hitler was finally defeated.

-Coming soon!
+Next: American Exile and Return to Norway: Fascinating Facts about Sigrid Unset, Part 3.
 Undset’s years in America (including a secret assignment from Eleanor Roosevelt and friendship with Dorothy Day) and finally her return to postwar devastation in Norway.
-Don’t miss Part 3!
-Follow Sparrowfare by placing your email address in the box in the sidebar.
-Inspire your inbox with regular Sparrowfare posts!
+Don’t miss it!

-The June 3, 1940 copy of Life is my own (thanks to its availability on Ebay).
+The June 3, 1940 copy of Life is my own (it’s available on Ebay–pretty cool).